Group VII A Elements (Halogen Family)

 H2SO4 + 2H+ + 2Br – → Br2 + SO2 + 2H2O

-e.g. (ii) I – ion is larger than Br – ion so it is stronger reducing agent than Br – ion.
-It reduces sulphate ion of sulphuric acid to S–2 ion.
+e.g. (ii) I – ion is larger than Br – ion so it is a stronger reducing agent than Br – ion.
+It reduces the sulphate ion of sulphuric acid to S-2 ion.

 H2SO4 + 8H+ + 8I – → 4I2 + H2S + 2H2O